Formal methods of assessment

 Internal exams take place per term in all subjects through formative, summative, or project-based assessments.
 All students take part in these examinations, the outcome of which can lead to a change in a student’s class in Key Stage 4.
 For all students, this is a great way to practice and become familiar with the formal examination setting.

 Regular mock examinations in Year 11 in preparation for public examinations.

 Formal public examinations.
-Students from year 10-13 sit these exams, with the exception of students from years 8 and 9 taking GCSEs early.
+Students from year 10-13 sit these exams.

 How does a student change classes in Key Stage 4?